Biden forgiving another $9 billion in student loans

-(The Hill) – The Biden administration announced on Wednesday it is forgiving another $9 billion in student loans for borrowers who have been on an income-driven repayment (IDR) and Public Service Loan Forgiveness plan.
+(The Hill) — The Biden administration said Wednesday it is forgiving another $9 billion in student loans for borrowers who have been on an income-driven repayment and Public Service Loan Forgiveness plan.

 The $9 billion will forgive the debt of 125,000 borrowers, with 53,000 getting relief under the Public Service Loan Forgiveness program, 51,000 through an IDR plan and 22,000 who have a total or permanent disability.